firecmsco/firecms/website/docs/new_in_v2.md

   keystroke, which can be annoying for the user.
 - Enabled Firebase App Check.
 - Revamped home screen with collection search and favorites.
+- Added `autoOpenDrawer` prop, allowing to open the drawer automatically when hovering the menu.

 ### Collections and schemas